uploadcare/uploadcare-ios/README.markdown

 ![Custom url scheme](https://ucarecdn.com/7426b014-7888-49dc-a44d-3c8655567796/)

+#### `NSPhotoLibraryUsageDescription` on iOS 10
+Uploadcare widget uses `UIImagePickerController` to upload files from camera roll.
+Don't forget to add  `NSPhotoLibraryUsageDescription` key to your project `Info.plist` file to prevent app from crash in runtime.

+### Show
 #### Init and present widget

 To display the Uploadcare Widget, you must create and initialize an instance of [`UCMenuViewController`](https://github.com/uploadcare/uploadcare-ios/UploadcareWidget/UCMenuViewController.h) by invoking `initWithProgress:completion:` method: